brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 ----------------

 The Long Trail follows the Green Mountains of Vermont from the Massachusetts border to the Canadian border.
-The Trail is 273 miles long and experiences about 65,000 feet of elevation gain.
-I started my hike on Tuesday, August 5 and ended on Saturday, August 30 2025.
+The Trail is 273 miles long and requires about 65,000 feet of elevation gain.
+I started my hike on Tuesday, August 5 and ended on Saturday, August 30, 2025.
 I started at the Route 2 crossing of the AT in North Adams, MA and spent my first night on the AT in Massachusetts, so technically my LT hike required 24 days.
 I took one zero.